Singh Sabha movement: Foundation and growth

 Along with the British had come English-educated Bengalis and Kayasthas that served as the lower rung of the British administration in Punjab.
 The Bengali middle-elite began to introduce values and ideologies from British-ruled Bengal, and introducing the Brahmo Samaj, a Hindu reform movement composed of English-speaking Bengalis had set up branches in several Punjabi cities in the 1860s.
 The newly English-educated in Punjab, overwhelmingly Hindu, initially accepted Bengali modernity, before tensions between this English-educated class in Punjab and the Brahmo Samaj in the 1870s and 1880s led to the region's Hindus turning to the more aggressive, less syncretic Arya Samaj movement, founded by Swami Dayanand Saraswati, a Brahmin from Gujarat, who arrived in Punjab in 1877, at the invitation of Anglicised Hindu Punjabis, Bengalis, and Sardar Vikram Singh Ahluwalia.
 Promoting the use of Hindi, the "ārya bhāṣā," as the medium of education and as a mother tongue, and influenced by colonial rationality and science, the movement attracted newly educated sections of the colonial Hindu populace in particular, finding it more relevant to the religiously competitive northwest.
+In 1885, the Singh Sabha, Arya Samaj, and Theosophical Society contributed to the founding of the Indian National Congress.